shwezhu/shwezhu.github.io/content/post/linux/002-bash-basics.md

 ## 1. Run a script

-The first line here specifies the bash interpreter will execute this script:
+A hello world script:

 ```shell
 #!/usr/bin/bash
 echo "hello world"
 ```

-You can check the shells on your computer:
+The first here specifies which shell should execute this script, if you don't write, the default shell on your computer will run it, check all the shells on your computer:

 ```shell
 $ cat /etc/shells